Wedding Photography in the Age of Coronavirus/COVID-19

-- There may be markings on the floor to indicate where to stand or move to.
+- There may be markings on the floor to indicate where to stand.

-- The number of guests will be reduced from normal.
+- The number of guests will be restricted.

-- Your photographer may be included in the guest numbers.
+- The venue may include your photographer in the guest numbers.

 - Signing pens may be cleansed or changed between each signature.